tm4roon/pytorch-translm/README.md

 ```

 ### Translation
-In translation step, you must set option `--model` and `--input`.
-You can set sentence length of model's output using `--maxlen` option (default: 100 tokens).
+In the translation step, you must set the option `--model` and `--input`.
+You can set sentence length of the model's output using the `--maxlen` option (default: 100 tokens).

 ```sh
 python generate.py \